 When your thyroid is overactive (hyperthyroidism) it produces excess thyroid hormones, which causes your metabolism to speed up.
 That can make you easily feel overheated, and ramp up sweating around the clock.

-People with diabetes, especially those who use insulin, are prone to low blood sugar—or hypoglycaemia: Sweating is one sign that blood sugar has dropped too low and eating or drinking is necessary to bring it back up to a normal level.
-Nocturnal hypoglycaemia (becoming hypoglycaemic while you’re asleep) can be dangerous, so if you have diabetes and are experiencing night sweats, talk to your doctor right away.
+People with diabetes, especially those who use insulin, are prone to low blood sugar—or hypoglycemia: Sweating is one sign that blood sugar has dropped too low and eating or drinking is necessary to bring it back up to a normal level.
+Nocturnal hypoglycemia (becoming hypoglycemic while you’re asleep) can be dangerous, so if you have diabetes and are experiencing night sweats, talk to your doctor right away.